Communication between the client and the server ¶

 Module Eliom_notif makes it possible for a server to send values to clients with a very simple interface.
 See later in this chapter for lower level server push notifications.

-Create a module for each kind of notifications you want using module Eliom_notif.Simple.
-For example the notifications of new messages in a chat.
+Create a module for each kind of notifications you want using the Eliom_notif.Make_Simple functor.
+For example, there would be a module for new message notifications in a chat.

-Each client process must register on each resource for which it wants to receive the the notifications (each chat currently opened, in our example), using function Eliom_notif.Simple.listen.
+Each client process must subscribe to each resource for which it wants to receive the notifications (each chat currently opened, in our example), using function Eliom_notif.Make_Simple.listen.

-Then the server can send a notification to all the clients listening on a resource, using function Eliom_notif.Simple.notify.
+Then, the server can send a notification to all the clients listening on a resource, using function Eliom_notif.Make_Simple.notify.

 More details in the API documentation of module Eliom_notif.